“`xml

-Getting ready for the academy takes work.
+Getting ready for the academy is no small feat.

 Key Takeaways

-- Applicants must meet specific requirements and pass checks to enter the academy
+- Applicants must meet specific requirements and pass checks to enter the academy.

-- Many departments offer competitive salaries and benefits for new police officers
+- Many departments offer competitive salaries and benefits for new police officers.

 Navigating the Application Process